Triforce! Mailbag Special #52: Senile old farts forget where they are

 as Britons, Peru has a kind of the connotation of being where Paddington is from.

-It's almost like saying, yeah, it's like where Paddington's going, but also, in a sense, it's almost like saying Tim Buck II or something.
+It's almost like saying, yeah, it's like where Paddington's going from, but also, in a sense, it's almost like saying Tim Buck 2 or something.
+It's like, oh, send him to Peru.

 Yeah, Paddington.